Wantagh, New York: 19th century

-The St. John of Jerusalem Cemetery served the German Methodists, who moved to Jerusalem from New York City around 1850 to farm.
-The cemetery can be found west of Wantagh Avenue a few hundred yards north of North Jerusalem Road (now North Wantagh).
-The congregation began to meet in 1854 and held services entirely in German.
-The cemetery was constructed in 1862 and was intended only for use by congregation members and their families.
+20th century

 Later generations of congregants grew weary of the services in German, and numbers dwindled until the last German service was held in 1911.
 From 1912 to 1926, the church remained unused.
 The church has since been used by a local Lutheran congregation from 1926 to 1940, and a United Christian congregation from 1949 to 1969.
 Since then, however, the church has remained unused, although the cemetery has been fenced in and maintained by a board of trustees.
 The cemetery contains graves of veterans from the Civil War, Spanish–American War, World War I, World War II, and Vietnam.

 The area that became today's Wantagh continued primarily as a farming area until the construction of Sunrise Highway and Jones Beach in the early 20th century, when tourism and fishing took hold, centering on Jones Beach.
-The Long Island Rail Road has served the town since 1885 (and possibly as early as 1867), but the town did not take on a suburban character until the housing development between the 1950s and 1970s.
+The Long Island Rail Road has served the town since 1885 and possibly as early as 1867, but the town did not take on a suburban character until the housing development between the 1950s and 1970s.
 The LIRR tracks were completely elevated in 1968, along with neighboring Seaford station.
 The Wantagh Railroad Complex was added to the National Register of Historic Places in 1983.

 Former U.S. President Richard Nixon's dog, Checkers, is buried at Wantagh's Bide-a-Wee Pet Cemetery on Beltagh Avenue.